The expression on Mr. Harvey's face, when he takes the washcloth off it, after killing Susie. You almost expect him to growl like a demon.

 Stanley Tucci's whole portrayal of Harvey is scary as hell.
 His mannerisms and behavior toward Susie prior to killing her is bone-chilling.

 Susie is raped then cut into little pieces.
-The only things they ever find of her are her hat, a charm off her bracelet, and her elbow, found by the neighbor's dog.
+The only things they ever find of her are her hat, a charm off her bracelet, and her elbow, found by a dog.

 In the film, the murder is never shown.
 However, we do get a scene of Susie watching her murderer cleaning the blood off himself in a bath.
 Her blood.
 And the sack with her body in it.
 We don't see any pieces.
 But we do see him throwing it into the safe.
 Not to mention how creepy the scene at the sinkhole at the end is, when you remember that the safe they're tossing in has a dismembered fourteen year old girl in it!